 Another type of yarn, like part cashmere would be nice too.

 I would make the cowl longer so it’s not as tight around the neck.
-This free pattern (link above) comes in two sizes and I chose the longer one.
+This free pattern (link at beginning of page) comes in two sizes and I chose the longer one.
 Next time I would add some stitches to the cast on.